jleonard/how-i-work/css.md

 ### Don't overcomplicate things.

-There's been a lot of attention around css coding convention systems like [BEM (Block, Element, Modifier)](http://www.integralist.co.uk/posts/maintainable-css-with-bem/) and [SUIT](http://suitcss.github.io/).
+There's been a lot of attention around css naming systems like [BEM (Block, Element, Modifier)](http://www.integralist.co.uk/posts/maintainable-css-with-bem/) and [SUIT](http://suitcss.github.io/).
 Hate is a strong word.
-I hate both approaches.
+I **hate** both approaches.

 Both are positioned as methods to organize css/dom while providing performance improvements for the browser's css selector engine.
+Here's what I don't like...

 #### Don't use unweildy naming conventions
 **Both introduce excessive & repetitive naming conventions that pollute the class list and put burden on the front end developer.
 They suffer from obsessive encapsulation that's already provided by the DOM.**